-• warrants exercisable for an aggregate of 145,089 shares of our common stock at an exercise price of \$0.30 per share issued in connection with our 2007 convertible note financing and 2009 series E convertible preferred stock financing.
+warrants exercisable for an aggregate of 15,218 shares of our common stock (which amount does not include warrants to purchase 129,871 shares of common stock which were cash exercised by Novo A/S on October 15, 2014, and will be sold in this offering) at an exercise price of \$0.30 per share issued in connection with our 2007 convertible note financing and 2009 series E convertible preferred stock financing.
 These warrants have various expiration dates through February 26, 2019, but expire earlier upon a change in control of our company.